hhamza1/job-listings/README.md

 #### Option 1

 Filter job listings based on the categories using the HTML `data-` attribute.
-In this option, you'd use the hardcoded content that already exists in the [index.html](./index.html) file.

 The categories are: